ThibBer/anec.fun/README.md

 ## Introduction

-Anectdot is a multiplayer game where players take turns telling anecdotes about a particular theme.
+Anecdot is a multiplayer game where players take turns telling anecdotes about a particular theme.
 The game is played with a box that serves as a central hub and remote devices that players use to interact with the game.

 ## Gameplay